Clayton Swisher: Journalism and awards

 Swisher reported again on these events in the 2013 follow-up film, Killing Arafat.
-The forensic investigation and autopsy of Arafat’s corpse, conducted by experts from France, Switzerland, and Russia, reached differing conclusions.
-The Swiss laboratory published a 108-page report concluding the elevated levels of Polonium discovered “moderately support” the hypothesis that Arafat was poisoned.
-French investigators did not publish their report and ended the criminal investigation by claiming the Polonium traces from Arafat’s corpse were instead of a “natural environmental origin".
-A Russian delegation reported that “Yasser Arafat died not from the effects of radiation but of natural causes.”
+The forensic investigation and autopsy of Arafat's corpse, conducted by experts from France, Switzerland, and Russia, reached differing conclusions.
+The Swiss laboratory published a 108-page report concluding the elevated levels of Polonium discovered "moderately support" the hypothesis that Arafat was poisoned.
+French investigators did not publish their report and ended the criminal investigation by claiming the Polonium traces from Arafat's corpse were instead of a "natural environmental origin".
+A Russian delegation reported that "Yasser Arafat died not from the effects of radiation but of natural causes".

 In October 2017, Swisher was criticized for planting an undercover reporter, James Anthony Kleinfeld, inside pro-Israel organizations in the U.S. and the UK as part of an Al Jazeera documentary series called The Lobby.
 As a result of Al Jazeera's undercover investigation, in early 2018, Democratic Congressman Josh Gottheimer, of New Jersey and Republican Congressman, Lee Zeldin, of New York, urged President Donald Trump's administration "to open an investigation into Al Jazeera's activities in the U.S. and force the network to register as a foreign agent under the Foreign Agents Registration Act, or FARA."
 As of 2023, Al Jazeera had not been placed on the FARA list.

 For reasons which remain unclear, Al Jazeera decided not to broadcast the second series of The Lobby, which featured Kleinfeld's undercover work.
 In response, Swisher took a sabbatical from Al Jazeera and accused the network of capitulating to outside pressure from the Qatari government and pro-Israel advocates.
 Swisher never returned to work at the station.

 Publications

 Swisher's first book, The Truth About Camp David, was published in 2004.
-The American academic L. Carl Brown wrote in Foreign Affairs, "This may not be the definitive 'truth about Camp David,' but it warrants careful attention from all who would learn from the history of negotiations to secure peace in the Holy Land."
+The American academic L. Carl Brown wrote in Foreign Affairs, "Swisher makes a convincing case.
+This may not be the definitive 'truth about Camp David,' but it warrants careful attention from all who would learn from the history of negotiations to secure peace in the Holy Land."
 In a review in the Negotiation Journal, David Matz wrote, "Swisher's report is undermined by the prominence and vehemence of his opinions" and that "his heavy-handedness is off-putting."

 In 2011, Swisher's second book, The Palestine Papers: The End of the Road? was released, examining the themes of the more than 1,600 leaked documents on the Israeli–Palestinian negotiations, that Swisher had obtained for Al Jazeera.